RetroReversing/retroReversing/pages/leaks/Platinum.md

 * patch_from_MASTER_CPUJ00_to_FIELDTEST2.zip

 The two patch archives are identical apart from one file called **platinum.rsf** which is only available in the **_nobanner** version.

+An RSF file is a **Nitro ROM SPEC FILE** used for building the DS ROM file.

 ---
 # Contents of generic.7z